-You can buy sun protective clothing from companies like REI, Coolibar etc. The styles are pretty generic, but the garments often contain hidden vents, zippers that open for ventilation and other clever tricks to keep you cool in sunny, hot places.
+You can buy proven UPF 50 sun protective clothing from companies like REI, Coolibar etc. The styles are pretty generic, but the garments often contain hidden vents, zippers that open for ventilation and other clever tricks to keep you cool in sunny, hot places.
 (Think tropical vacation, hiking in the sun, gardening, cycling, etc.) Some of the UPF 50 fabric's protection will wear out over time.
 Coolibar uses fabric that will provide UPF 50 protection for the lifetime of the garment.
 They are the UPF 50 brand that I shop from and trust for my skin.

 How to make sun protective clothing at home.

-3 tips to use your laundry care to create better sun protection from your clothing.
+Dermatologist's 3 tips for how to use your laundry care to create better sun protection from your clothing.

-- It's best to use detergents with 'optical brighteners' for your summer clothes.
+- Use detergents with 'optical brighteners' for your summer clothes.
 These optical brighteners actually absorb UV rays, releasing the energy as 'fluorescence' -- hence the bright look and more sun protection.

-- Letting your clothing shrink a little will also increase sun protection because the spaces between the fabric fibers are tighter.
+- Let your clothing shrink a little.
+This will increase sun protection because the spaces between the fabric fibers are tighter.

-- Lastly, bleaching decreases sun protection so try to avoid it, especially for cotton and rayon fabric.
+- Don't use bleach; bleaching decreases sun protection so try to avoid it, especially for cotton and rayon fabric.